kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 #### Additional configuration

-The _Traces_ tab will show your traces in a bubble chart:
+The _Traces_ tab in the Kiali UI will show your traces in a bubble chart:

 ![Kiali grafana_tempo](/images/documentation/configuration/grafana_tempo.png)